mjthree/gfs-wind-interpolator/README.md

 1. Check the troubleshooting section above
 2. Review the code comments for technical details
 3. Open an issue on the repository

+## 🪁 How Are Winds Calculated Every 1,000 Feet?

+- **Raw Data:** Both HRRR and GFS provide wind data at specific pressure levels (e.g., 1000 hPa, 925 hPa, 850 hPa, etc.), not at fixed altitude intervals.
+- **Pressure-to-Altitude Conversion:** The script uses the International Standard Atmosphere (ISA) model to convert each pressure level to its corresponding altitude in feet.
+- **Wind Components:** For each pressure level, the script extracts the U (east-west) and V (north-south) wind components, then calculates wind speed and direction.
+- **Interpolation:**
+  - The script creates a regular grid of altitudes from 0 to your specified maximum (e.g., 0 to 20,000 feet) in 1,000-foot increments.
+  - It uses linear interpolation (via `scipy.interpolate.interp1d`) to estimate wind speed and direction at each 1,000-foot level, based on the values at the original pressure levels.
+- **Result:**
+  - You get a smooth, regularly spaced wind profile (every 1,000 feet) that is easy to read and use for aviation, ballooning, UAVs, and more.